7 types of graphic organizers for education

 A storyboard should have more pictures than words.
 Blank lines can be included below the graphic panels for any text that may be necessary.
 For example, in a storyboard for an event in history, you may want to write down important dates and names as they relate to the graphics.

-Storyboards can also be very helpful when students need to memorize step-by-step processes or visualize high-concepts.
-Using storyboards can also help students who speak English as a second language.
+Storyboards can also be useful for helping students memorize step-by-step processes, visualize concepts, or for helping students who speak English as a second language.

 A persuasion map is used to visually map arguments that you want to use in a debate or in persuasive writing.
 Writing to persuade can be as simple as an email asking for help on a project or as complex as a scientific paper describing a new theory.